-White Trash: The 400-Year Untold History of Class in America Review
+White Trash: The 400-Year Untold History of Class in America Pros and Cons

 1. Pros: